Mickey Finn (percussionist): Death

 Finn died in Croydon, Surrey, on 11 January 2003, aged 55.
 His manager, Barry Newby commented that it was likely that Finn's illness and death were due to liver and kidney problems but it was not confirmed at the time of the interview.
+In 2020, Finn was posthumously inducted into the Rock and Roll Hall of Fame as a member of T. Rex with Bolan, Steve Currie and Bill Legend.